thatblindgeye/BarThresholds/README.md

 #### Update token image

-`<valid image url>`
+`[valid image url]`

-Similar to the `Update multi-sided/rollable token side` effect type, except this can be ran on non-rollable tokens to update the image of the token.
+Similar to the "Update multi-sided/rollable token side" effect type, except this can be ran on non-rollable tokens to update the image of the token.
 This will permanently update the token's image.

 When passing in an image URL as a value, you must pass in a URL for an image that is currently in your campaign, and it must be a "thumb" image.